Design Engineering Theory Topics - Home Page

 • For this process, jigs (fits over a piece of material to guide accurate cutting or drilling without the need for marking) or templates (a cut-out of a shape that can be drawn around onto the material to mark out quickly and easily) are used.

-• A good example of this is vaccuum forming.
+• A good example of this is vacuum forming.
 This is a system which uses a mould to produce the same shape repetitively.

 • Advantages: